-Natural gas will move to and from the Alton facility by a pipeline.
-Once constructed, the pipeline will connect the Alton project to the Maritimes & Northeast Pipeline (M&NP) system that delivers natural gas to Nova Scotia.
+Natural gas would move to and from the Alton facility by a pipeline.
+The pipeline would connect the Alton project to the Maritimes & Northeast Pipeline (M&NP) system that delivers natural gas to Nova Scotia.

 The Environmental Assessment (EA) for the pipeline was approved in May 2013 and included a Mi’kmaq Ecological Knowledge Study.